 Oversight of the Company’s Relationship with the Independent Auditor

-9. Obtain and review a report from the independent auditor at least annually regarding (a) the auditor’s internal quality-control procedures, (b) any material issues raised by the most recent quality-control review, or peer review, of the firm, or any material issues raised by any inquiry or investigation by governmental or professional authorities within the preceding five years respecting one or more independent audits carried out by the firm, (c) any steps taken to deal with any such issues, and (d) all relationships between the independent auditor and the Company.
+11. Obtain and review a report from the independent auditor at least annually regarding (a) the auditor’s internal quality-control procedures, (b) any material issues raised by the most recent quality-control review, or peer review, of the firm, or any material issues raised by any inquiry or investigation by governmental or professional authorities within the preceding five years respecting one or more independent audits carried out by the firm, and any steps taken to deal with any such issues, and (c) all relationships between the independent auditor and the Company.

-10. Evaluate the qualifications, performance and independence of the independent auditor, including considering whether the auditor’s quality controls are adequate and the provision of non-audit services is compatible with maintaining the auditor’s independence, and taking into account the opinions of management.
-The Audit Committee shall present its conclusions to the board of directors and, if so determined by the Audit Committee, recommend that the board take additional action to satisfy itself of the qualifications, performance and independence of the auditor.
+12. Evaluate the qualifications, performance and independence of the independent auditor, including considering whether the auditor’s quality controls are adequate and the provision of non-audit services is compatible with maintaining the auditor’s independence, and taking into account the opinions of management.
+The Committee shall present its conclusions to the Board and, if so determined by the Committee, recommend that the Board take additional action to satisfy itself of the qualifications, performance and independence of the auditor.

 Compliance Oversight Responsibilities

-15. Obtain from the independent auditor assurance that it has complied with Section 10A(b) of the Securities Exchange Act of 1934, which imposes certain requirements on the independent auditor to notify the Audit Committee of potentially illegal acts and on the Audit Committee to respond to any such notice.
+16. Obtain from the independent auditor assurance that it has complied with Section 10A(b) of the Securities Exchange Act of 1934, which imposes certain requirements on the independent auditor to notify the Committee of potentially illegal acts and on the Committee to respond to any such notice.

-17. Review any matters relating to the integrity of management, including conflicts of interest, and adherence to the Company’s Code of Business Conduct and Ethics.
-In connection with these reviews, the Audit Committee will meet, as appropriate, with the general counsel and other Company officers and employees.
+18. Review any matters relating to the integrity of management, including conflicts of interest, and adherence to the Company’s Code of Conduct.
+In connection with these reviews, the Committee will meet, as appropriate, with the Company’s General Counsel and other Company officers and employees.

 Limitation of Audit Committee’s Role